WorldHistoricalGazetteer/whgazetteer/README.md

 This is the repository for the World Historical Gazetteer (WHG) web platform and API.
 The project is based at the University of Pittsburgh's [World History Center](https://www.worldhistory.pitt.edu/), and has been substantially funded by the US National Endownment for the Humanities (NEH).

 WHG is aggregating attestations of historical place references contributed by researchers.
-The [Beta release v0.2](http://dev.whgazetteer.org) was made available on 28 October 2019.
+The [Beta release v0.3](http://dev.whgazetteer.org) was made available on 25 February 2020.
 More information on the project is available on [our blog website](http://whgazetteer.org).

 #### Software libraries and packages

-- Django 2.2.4
+- Django 2.2.10
 - Python 3.7.4
 - PostgreSQL 10
 - Elasticsearch 6.6